eclipse-uprotocol/up-subscription-rust/README.md

 At the moment, running up-subscription involves the following steps:

-1. Instantiate the UTransport and RpcClient implementations you want to use
+1. Instantiate a UTransport implementation you want to use
    - the UTransport is used for sending of subscription change notifications, as well as for returning service responses via the command listeners
-   - the RpcClient is used for interacting with remote usubscription instances, when dealing with subscriptions for remote topics
-2. Call `USubscriptionServce::run()`, providing the UTransport and RpcClient implementations
+2. Call `USubscriptionServce::run()`, providing the UTransport implementation
-   - this requires a `USubscriptionConfiguration` object, which carries the UTransport and RpcClient references, as well as any other available USubscription configuration options
+   - this requires a `USubscriptionConfiguration` object, which carries the UTransport references as well as any other available USubscription configuration options
    - this directly spawns two tasks for managing subscriptions and dealing with the sending of subscription update notifications, respectively
-   - it returns both an immutable (Arc) handle to the USubscription service, as well as a `USubscriptionStopper` object that can be used to shut the USusbcription service down in an orderly manner
+   - it returns a `USubscriptionStopper` object that can be used to shut the USusbcription service down in an orderly manner
-3. Calling `USubscriptionService::now_listen()` USubscription service object from step #2 will set up and connect a complete set of RPC listeners, connecting the USubscription service with the provided UTransport
-4. Vóila, you should have a working usubscription service up and running
+3. Vóila, you should have a working usubscription service up and running

 ### Using the up-subscription-cli frontend